-- Bulk indexing

-- Force merge
+- · Bulk indexing - Force merge

-- Searches
+- · Searches

-- Index stats
+- · Index stats

-• Nodes stats
+- · Nodes stats

 If you want to use any other operation, you can define a custom runner.
-Consider we want to use the percolate API with an older version of Elasticsearch (note that it has been replaced by the percolate query in Elasticsearch 5.0).
-To achieve this, we can use the following steps.
+Consider, we want to use the percolate API with an older version of Elasticsearch (note that it has been replaced by the percolate query in Elasticsearch 5.0).
+To achieve this, we c